zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

 ## Bug 2: Wrong Address; Return To Sender

-Another [bugglet of the same category](https://rt.perl.org/Public/Bug/Display.html?id=129256) involves the creation of a `CArray` when using [NativeCall library](https://docs.perl6.org/language/nativecall).
+Another [bugglet of the same category](https://rt.perl.org/Public/Bug/Display.html?id=129256) involves the creation of a `CArray` when using [NativeCall module](https://docs.perl6.org/language/nativecall) included with Rakudo.
 NativeCall lets you use
 C libraries directly in Perl 6, without requiring a C compiler, and `CArray` is a [representation of a C array](https://docs.perl6.org/language/nativecall#Arrays).